garrandall/popular-music-data/tracks/if-i-was-your-man-joe.md

 I know that I put you through hell
 And you deserve to be with someone else
 But I gotta be straight up (straight up)
-Girl, I just wanna kiss and make up (ooh)
+Girl, I just wanna kiss and make up (oh
 We done been through a lot of things
-How do you throw that away? (ooh)
+How do you throw that away? (oh
 You were the heart of me
 Can't believe you let it break
 Tell me why you won't let em go